The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 Best time to visit M’Hamid El Ghizlane

-The best times to visit M’Hamid and the Sahara Desert are during the spring and autumn seasons.
-During these periods, the daytime temperatures are pleasantly warm and the nights aren’t too cold, allowing you to fully explore the dunes, oases and other natural wonders of this captivating region.
+The best times to visit M’Hamid El Ghizlane and the Sahara Desert are during the spring and autumn seasons.
+During these periods, the daytime temperatures are warm but not too hot and the nighttime lows are comfortable.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you